 - There is a marked and sustained reduction in the levels of the hunger hormone Ghrelin, as the removed part of the stomach is rich in cells that make that hormone.
 Patients consistently report feeling less hungry between meals.

 - There appears to be a change in the way that high calorie foods are handled by the digestive tract.
 Patients frequently report losing their taste for foods high in sugar and fat such as chocolate, fried food and soft drink, which seem to make them feel more bloated, unsettled, or queasy.
-Dietitians like this aspect of the sleeve – it can help patients adopt healthier eating habits.
+Tastes generally become less sweet and more savoury.

 - Less obstructive eating patterns – patients are able to enjoy a wide range of foods in smaller quantities